What is Delaware’s franchise tax?

 How do you handle multiple time periods?

-When using the Assumed Par Value Method, you may need to account for distinct time periods on your franchise tax filing.
-Delaware creates these time periods automatically based on filings you made with the state throughout the year.
+When filing under the Assumed Par Value Method, your franchise tax return may include multiple time periods.
+Delaware automatically creates these periods based on corporate filings made with the state during the year.

-However, time periods affect the gross assets figures and asset dates used on the filing.
-Whereas with one time period, Delaware requires you use a Gross Assets figure from your U.S. Form 1120, Schedule L, when time periods are involved, you must use a gross assets number that is “as of the nearest date on which the amount is obtainable”, within 30 days of the period end date as long as it’s in the same year.
+• If multiple time periods apply, you must use a gross assets figure that is “as of the nearest date on which the amount is obtainable,” within 30 days of the end of each period, provided the date falls within the same calendar year.

 What happens if you don’t pay franchise tax?